(includes Waterloo Creek and Myall Creek Massacres)

 The Argus, Friday 9 April 1869.
 City Court Thursday April Minor Charges, -Alexander Greene charged with allowing his horse and buggy to run away, was fined 10s.

 It’s possible that Eliza Greene sustained injuries in an accident that eventually lead to her demise.
-Most historians would agree that it is probably a good idea to keep an open mind about the exact place and circumstances of her death, especially since it isn’t listed in Victoria’s Pioneer Index of Births, Deaths and Marriages, or even in the all-important Index of Inquests.
+Most people would agree that it is probably a good idea to keep an open mind about the exact place and circumstances of her death, especially since it isn’t listed in Victoria’s Pioneer Index of Births, Deaths and Marriages, or even in the all-important Index of Inquests.

 Inevitably, the events surrounding the Charles Eaton faded from public memory, although Captain Lewis did manage to maintain a public profile for another decade.
 Governor Sir Richard Bourke had promised him a reward for the Torres Strait rescue mission.
 However, Bourke’s successor, Governor Sir George Gipps, rejected his application for either a land grant of 1,240 acres or a gratuity of £300.21 To add further pain to the rebuff, the Isabella was sold while Lewis was returning William D’Oyly to his relatives, and he was told by the Colonial Office in London that he no longer had a job in Australia.
 During his time in England Lewis did exactly what Anne Slade had done and basked in the reflected notoriety of his little charge.
 It really did seem as if everyone wanted a piece of the action.
 The Times treated Lewis like a hero when he presented William to the Lord Mayor of London, during an unnecessary public handover to William Bayley: